Modern Slavery Act

 Risk Mitigation & Due Diligence

-FPA Australia recognises the importance of mitigating the aforementioned risks, and plans to undertake due diligence in relation to slavery and human trafficking when considering new suppliers.
-FPA Australia also commits to reviewing our existing suppliers on a periodic basis.
+FPA Envirochoice recognises the importance of mitigating the aforementioned risks, and plans to undertake due diligence in relation to slavery and human trafficking when considering new suppliers.
+FPA Envirochoice also commits to reviewing our existing suppliers on a periodic basis.
 Our due diligence and reviews will include:

 - Risk Mapping – Mapping the supply chain to determine the threats of modern slavery and human trafficking in procurement of individual goods, or procurement from particular geographical areas.